nloyfer/wgbs_tools/README.md

 # wgbstools - suite for DNA methylation sequencing data conversion, visualization, and analysis
 wgbstools is an extensive computational suite tailored for bisulfite sequencing data.
-It allows fast access and ultra-compact representation of high-throughput data and fast access, as well as machine learning and statistical analysis, and informative visualizations, from fragment-level to locus-specific representations.
+It allows fast access and ultra-compact representation of high-throughput data, as well as machine learning and statistical analysis, and informative visualizations, from fragment-level to locus-specific representations.

 It converts data from standard formats (e.g., bam, bed) into tailored compact yet useful and intuitive formats ([pat](docs/pat_format.md), [beta](docs/beta_format.md)).
 These can be visualized in terminal, or analyzed in different ways - subsample, merge, slice, mix, segment and more.
-&ge;

 ![alt text](docs/img/wgbstools_overview.png "wgbstools overview")

-#### Quick start
+## Quick start
 First make sure you have a reference genome FASTA (e.g `hg19.fa`).
 The FASTA must not be compressed (gzipped).
 For exapmle, download it with: